 - Going to different stores so no one notices how often they're buying

-Signs to watch for in yourself
+Signs in yourself

 - Thinking about drinking a lot — planning your day around it